Trump says ‘no one has told me I’m being indicted’ in classified documents case

 Related video: Trump supporters heckle Pence at 2024 presidential campaign launch in Iowa

-Former President Donald Trump took to Truth Social to share his furious reaction to the news that prosecutors are ready to ask a Washington, DC grand jury to indict him for violating the Espionage Act and for obstruction of justice.
+Former President Donald Trump took to Truth Social to share his furious reaction to the news that he may soon be indicted.

-The charges may drop as soon as tomorrow, further complicating Mr Trump’s 2024 campaign for the White House.

 “No one has told me I’m being indicted, and I shouldn’t be because I’ve done NOTHING wrong, but I have assumed for years that I am a Target of the WEAPONIZED DOJ & FBI, starting with the Russia, Russia, Russia HOAX, the ‘No Collusion’ Mueller Report, Impeachment HOAX #1, Impeachment HOAX #2, the PERFECT Ukraine phone call, and various other SCAMS & WITCH HUNTS.
 A TRAVESTY OF JUSTICE & ELECTION INTERFERENCE AT A LEVEL NEVER SEEN BEFORE.
 REPUBLICANS IN CONGRESS MUST MAKE THIS THEIR # 1 ISSUE!!!”
 Mr Trump wrote on Truth Social on Wednesday afternoon.